Qarj/WebImblaze-Framework/MANUAL.md

 `true` if this machine is a company automated testing controller, `false` otherwise.

 `true` means that WebImblaze `automationcontrolleronly` test steps will be run.
 Otherwise they will be skipped.

-Sometimes only your servers set up to run your automated tests will have the access they need to run all tests.
 This feature gives you a way of developing and running your tests on a workstation while skipping any tests that are not possible to run from your local environment.

 ### target

 Target 'mini-environment' for the test case file.
-Update by wif.pl --target option.
+Update by `wif.pl --target` option.

 For example, the mini environment might be the name of a team within your development environment.